JanneMattila/azure-application-gateway-demos/appgw-and-easyauth/README.md

 # Note: This is unique _per_ subscription!
 $customDomainVerificationId

-# Create TXT record in your DNS zone -> $customDomainVerificationId
+# Create TXT record "asuid.myapp" to your DNS zone -> $customDomainVerificationId
 # Create CNAME record in your DNS zone -> $domain -> <yourappservice>.azurewebsites.net
 # After deployment, create A record in your DNS zone -> $domain -> <public IP of AppGw>
 ```